Meight/VirtuaDrink/README.md

 The user survived with no harm but can walk (practically, teleport to avoid _cybersickness_) through the post-accident scene.
 There, an ambulance and the police are present, trying to rescue other people who were directly impacted by the accident the user caused.

+The user can interact briefly with two victims, learn more about their background and their intended future, and how the user ruined it through the accident.

 ### Scene 4: Statistics about Quebec

 A statistical scene where the user can view the main statistics regarding drink-driving in Quebec.